EllaBrands/stanDev/Developer-process-overview.md

     * What about subsequent compile times?
 * Where do we want to use this?
 Does any other source code need to change?
 * How difficult would it be to write our own version of just the functionality we require?

+# Code Review Guidelines

+All pull requests must have these things:

+1. clear licensing information.
+Check that the person that owns the copyright is listed.
+2. the code base remains stable after the merge.
+Every pull request should pass all the continuous integration tests.
+There are a very few exceptions when they don't, but that's rare.
+3. the changes proposed are maintainable by the community.
+We're an open-source project.
+Once the changes go into the code base, we're all responsible for the code.
+Please read the code with these things in mind:
+    - overall readability.
+If it's hard to understand the code and it can be made simpler, please mention that.
+    - code design.
+It should either be designed with well-known C++ patterns or there should be a good reason it isn't.
+    - documentation.
+The documentation that goes with the changes should go in this pull request.
+4. the changes are tested.
+Please verify that there's at least one new test that forces the code to execute.
+Please also verify there's at least one test that shows how to handle errors in the code.
+Having just these two tests (without full coverage) is usually enough to trap errors in the future.
+It is also enough to use these to refactor the code when the time comes.
+5. the changes adhere to the Math library's [C++ standards](https://github.com/stan-dev/stan/wiki/Code-Quality).
+This is a large code base.
+We want the quality to be consistent so it's easy to navigate and understand other parts of the code base.

+Most of the above is subjective, so please use your best judgement.

+Pull requests should be narrow in scope.
+Please don't let inadvertent changes get into the code base.

+## Who Can Review a Pull Request

+It would help if anyone that's knowledgable in the code base reviews code.
+This is also for those that aren't active developers, but can read C++ fluently!

+## Who Can Merge a Pull Request
+Members of the Stan development team that contribute regularly to the Math library are allowed to merge the pull requests.

+If all tests pass and the pull request has been reviewed, if no one merges, @syclik will do so (not on any schedule, but at least once a week).

+## How to Review a Pull Request
+Thanks!
+Here are some guidelines on how to review.
+At a high level, you're making sure the code submitted is indeed what the submitter says they have submitted.
+If an issue exists and is good, then it should be fixed.
+There are lots of ways to solve a problem -- we're not always looking for the perfect solution.
+We're looking for something that can get into the code base without putting a maintenance burden on other developers.

+Feel free to review a narrow part of the pull request.
+By that, I mean one of these things: build process, numerical computation, template metaprogramming.
+If you're reviewing a small portion of the pull request, please mention it in the comment and only mark it as a **comment** (not as an "Approve").
+In most cases, this won't matter, but in the ones that span across different concerns, one of the core developers will coordinate the review and approve.

+1. Before starting, review the linked Math issue.
+That issue should describe what should happen.
+The pull request will be how that happens.
+2. Wait for the continuous integration to complete and pass.
+If the tests don't pass, the rest is optional.
+3. Review the pull request text:
+    1. If any of the checklist is missing, please reject the pull request by leaving a comment for the submitter.
+If there's no response after some time, please close the pull request.
+    2. If the checklist is complete, read the description of the pull request.
+If the description of the fix doesn't seem right, comment on the pull request.
+    3. If the description of the tests don't seem like they are enough to keep the technical debt down, comment on the pull request asking for more tests.
+If you can, ask for specific tests.
+4. Review the contents of the pull request.
+Dig into the code:
+    1. Verify that what was described is indeed what's happening in the code.
+    2. Spot check the tests to verify that they exist.
+    3. Verify documentation exists.
+    4. Check that the code is really readable.
+When you sign off, you're suggesting that someone else will be able to figure out the code to fix or modify it.
+    3. Add line-specific comments when you can.
+    4. Please check that there aren't other fixes or other code that sneaks into the pull request.
+Submitters shouldn't be sneaking in patches under the guise of a pull request.
+5. "Review Changes" -- hit the green button and submit the review.
+We're playing within GitHub's rules, so we need to coordinate together.
+GitHub will allow the pull request to be merged when all continuous integration tests pass, there are no reviews that request changes, and at least one reviewer has approved.
+Pull requests are tricky because they can actually spawn across different concerns.
+Here's how we'll coordinate:
+    1. **Request changes**.
+If there are changes that need to be made, finalize your review with "Request changes."
+    2. **Comment**.
+If you're only reviewing a portion of the pull request, e.g. numeric computation, finalize your review with "Comment" if everything is good.
+    3. **Approve**.
+Finalize the pull request with "Approve" when the pull request is ready to be merged.
+If you're looking at the whole pull request, then feel free to approve when it's ready.
+If you're only looking at a part of the pull request, please do not approve.
+One of the core Math developers will coordinate the different reviewers and approve based on the feedback.